Did you know there are houseplants out there that would love to be in your bathroom? Not to spy, but…

 Place your philodendron in an area with lighting conditions that range from low to sunny, preferring indirect light.
 Keep them in standard room temps.
 Let the soil dry out between watering.
 Do not overwater or let sit in water.

 Snake Plant (Sansaveria trifasciate)

-Snake plants were used in the NASA clean air study too.
-They filter out the formaldehyde found in cleaning products, building materials, and toilet paper.
+These were used in the NASA clean air study too.
+Snake plants filter out the formaldehyde found in cleaning products, building materials, and toilet paper.
 Hm, perfect plant for the bathroom!

 They’re available in several varieties from tall forms to birds’ nest forms.
 The most popular varieties have tall, architectural sword-shaped leaves that can grow to eight feet tall.
 They can be used to add structure to your décor.